- UCAS course code

 Students will appreciate and be able to describe:

-• Recent technological developments, including the rise of bacterial genomics, and transcriptomics.
+- Recent technological developments, including the rise of genomics and transcriptomics as applied to bacteriology

 An e-learning based coursework exercise to write a short scientific ‘news and views’ style article based upon a primary research paper related to course content.
 A lecture will be dedicated to a discussion of the paper in week 5.
 The article will be written during weeks 4 and 5 and the following reading week.
 It will be set and marked via Blackboard and will contribute 15% to the overall unit assessment.